WYCodeBook/WYCodeBook.github.io/_html/heading.md

 ---

-layout: post
+layout: collection
-title: "HTML Headings"
+title: "Headings"
-date: 2018-03-30
-categories: HTML
-img: /img/coding_logo.png
+photo:

 ---

 Headings are defined with the `<h1>` to `<h6>` tags. `<h1>` defines the most important heading. `<h6>` defines the least important heading.